-The Pyramid of Khafre (Chephren) is situated to the southwest of the Pyramid of Khufu.
-Although it appears to be taller than the Great Pyramid, as it stands on higher ground, this pyramid is actually smaller than that of Khufu.
+The Pyramid of Khafre (Chephren), the second pyramid, is situated to the southwest of the Pyramid of Khufu.
+Although it appears to be taller than the Great Pyramid, it is actually smaller than that of Khufu and only appears taller because it stands on a higher ground.
 This pyramid was built by Khufu’s son Khafre.

 In front of the Great Pyramid stands the Sphinx, a statue of a creature with the body of a lion and the head of a man.
 The Sphinx, which stands 20 meters (66 feet) high, and measures about 73.5 meters long, was probably carved over 4,500 years ago out of sandstone.

 The mystery of the pyramids has allured many archaeologists to discover the secrets hidden within the tombs.
 Dr. Zahi Hawass, former Minister of State for Antiquities Affairs and an Egyptian archaeologist, has led several successful campaigns to unearth the secrets of the pyramids.
 Some hieroglyphics have been discovered in the pyramids in one of the recent expeditions.